-- 1. Professional Studies in Information Technology and - 2.
-Specialist Graduate Professional Studies in Information Technology undergraduate university professional studies to attend the Specialist Graduate program.
+- 1. Professional Undergraduate Studies in Information Technology and - 2.
+Professional Graduate Studies in Information Technology studies to attend the Professional Graduate program.

-In this way the College for Information Technology ensures vertical mobility in education for students taking Professional Studies in IT and an opportunity for students from related
+In this way the College for Information Technology ensures vertical mobility for students taking Professional Studies in IT and an opportunity for students from related undergraduate professional

-Professional Study of Information Technology
+Professional Undergraduate Study of Information Technology